zenbones-theme/zenbones.nvim/doc/zenbones.md

 #### g:zenbones_compat

-Set to `1` to turn on compatibility mode.
-Turned on in vim.
+Set to `1` to enable compatibility mode.
+Enable in vim.

 ### lightline